Acupuncture for Infertility

 - Increasing the success rate of IVF by boosting the number of follicles produced, improving the quality of the uterine lining, and encouraging implantation

 - Addressing male factor infertility by improving sperm count, sperm motility, and sperm morphology

 As the reasons for infertility problems vary from individual to individual, so too will the treatments.
-Our acupuncturist, Angie Ng, is experienced and has a high success rate when it comes to treating fertility issues.
-She will carefully go over a patient's health history to uncover contributing factors to infertility from a holistic Chinese Medicine perspective and come up with a highly customized treatment plan to address each person's unique fertility issues.
+Our acupuncturist who specializes in infertility, Angie Ng, is experienced and has a high success rate when it comes to treating fertility issues.
+She will carefully go over your health history to uncover contributing factors to infertility from a holistic Chinese Medicine perspective and come up with a highly customized treatment plan to address each person's unique fertility issues.
 In addition to acupuncture, the use of herbal therapy, meditation/energy breathwork, and diet/lifestyle changes may be incorporated into a patient's treatment plan to promote optimal fertilty.

 To read more about acupuncture for fertility, please see the articles below.

 When seeking acupuncture therapy, it is recommended to see someone who is a Licensed Acupuncturist (L.Ac.).
 Licensed Acupuncturists are experts in their field and have received thousands of hours of training in acupuncture.
 "Certified" or "Registered" acupuncturists, or those who practice "dry needling", on the other hand, are often practitioners who have taken a crash course in acupuncture and have as little as 100 hours or less of training.
 Be sure to see a Licensed Acupuncturist to get the best care and the best results!